 To Treat Dry or Dehydrated Skin, Start by Understanding TEWL

 What is Transepidermal Water Loss?

 TEWL occurs when the outermost layer of our skin, the epidermis, loses water to the surrounding air through evaporation.
 In fact, each day, the skin loses approximately one pint of water through TEWL.
 In a fairly humid environment, water evaporation from the skin is slow, and the body can readily replenish the water lost to the air.
 However, when water evaporates faster than the body can replace it, the skin becomes dehydrated, which can lead to irritated, rough and/or itchy skin that can crack and cause discomfort.
 Dry skin also tends to appear more aged, as fine lines and wrinkles are accentuated.
 As the skin begins to show signs of dryness, TEWL accelerates even further because the skin's barrier function is further limited.

-Optimizing the skin’s moisture level is key to skin health and an important element in ensuring a youthful appearance.
+Optimizing the skin’s moisture level is vital to skin health and an important element in ensuring a youthful appearance.
 To achieve proper skin hydration and treat dry skin, internal and external factors must be considered.

 We all know that meeting our water intake goals each day is beneficial to the body.
 Water aids in digestion, regulation of body temperature, transportation of nutrients and much more.
-And while a jury has long been out regarding its ability to directly benefit the skin, recent studies like this one have demonstrated that regular consumption of water does indeed lead to improvement in skin hydration.
+And while a jury has long been out regarding its ability to directly benefit the skin, studies like this one demonstrate that regular consumption of water does indeed lead to improvement in skin hydration.
 That’s the internal side of the equation.